Frequently Asked Questions

 All Reading Buses journeys are normally operated by low-floor, wheelchair-accessible buses.
 We are committed to extending access to all passengers, especially for those who find steps difficult and those with disabilities.
 All buses have an entrance ramp and many can be lowered to the kerb to allow you easier access to the bus, just ask the driver to “deploy the ramp” or “kneel the bus”.
 Each bus can normally carry one wheelchair in the dedicated space, and wheelchairs must be secured and have the brake applied while the bus is moving.
 Wheelchair users have priority over all other passengers in using the dedicated space – please ask the driver if you need any assistance.

-To make sure you can get about on bank holidays we run a Sunday service on most bank holidays please check your timetables for details.
-A special timetable normally runs on Easter Friday, Boxing Day and New Year.
+To make sure you can get about on bank holidays, most services run either a Sunday service or a specific public holiday service.
+Each timetable will tel you what applies so please check them for details.
+A special timetable normally runs on Easter Friday (as it falls outside of the usual Bank Holiday Monday pattern) and there are always special timetables over the Christmas period.
 On Christmas Day no buses will run.
-For more information on our public holiday services, please click here.

 You have many options to buy your ticket, which are: